Ultrasound Signal Processing: From Models to Deep Learning: A probabilistic approach to deep learning in ultrasound signal processing

 which provides a single, most likely, estimate according to the posterior distribution.
 If we assume a Gaussian white noise vector $\mathbf{n}$ in \eqref{eqn:measurement_model}, i.e. $\mathbf{y}\sim \mathcal{N}(\mathbf{A}\mathbf{x}|\bm{\sigma}^2_n I)$, the MAP estimator becomes:

 where $\lambda$ is a scalar regularization parameter.

 Evidently, the MAP estimator takes the prior density function $p(\mathbf{x})$ into account.
 In other words, it allows us to incorporate and exploit prior information on $\mathbf{x}$, should this be available.
-Conversely, if we consider the MAP estimator with a uniform prior distribution, we get the maximum likelihood (ML) estimator.
+Conversely, if $x$ is assumed to be deterministic but unknown, we get the maximum likelihood (ML) estimator.
 The ML estimator thus assigns equal likelihood to each $\mathbf{x}$ in the absence of measurements.
 As such this simplifies to:

-Many traditional ultrasound processing methods are in this form, where its output only depends on a set of (finely tuned) hyperparameters, and the input data.
+Many traditional ultrasound processing methods are in this form, where its output only depends on a set of (finely tuned) hyper-parameters, and the input data.
 This is not surprising, as deriving a strong and useful prior that generalizes well to the entire expected data distribution is challenging in its own right.

 Data-driven approaches aim to overcome the challenges of accurate modeling by learning the likelihood function, the prior, the entire posterior, or a direct end-to-end mapping (replacing the complete MAP estimator) from data.
 We will detail on these methods in the following section.